muhazizal/prompt-playground/README.md

 - Use a web UI to compare outputs across temperatures and samples, and save runs to Firestore
 - Explore multimodal capabilities: Image Vision, Image Generation, Speech → Text, and Text → Speech
 - Manage context and session memory with budget-aware trimming and overflow summarization
-- Stream results via SSE for chat and notes summarization, including usage and evaluation events
+- Stream results via SSE for chat and agent runs, including usage and evaluation events
 - Harden the API with auth, validation, rate limiting, structured logging, and metrics

 ## Project Structure